Jon Sholter -

-Today in less than 5 minutes we are going to cover:
+Today, in less than 5 minutes, we are going to cover the following:

 Managing Hotel Supplies Inventory - wait don't go yet, it's not as bad as it sounds!

-Seems like too many hotel operators think it's best to shoot for below PAR when it comes to hotel inventory levels, but they forget, not everything is about golf.
+Too many hotel operators think it's best to shoot for below PAR when it comes to hotel inventory levels, but they forget that not everything is about golf.

-For those who don't know what I am talking about, I'm writing an exciting article regarding hotel supply inventory and the popular acronym of PAR (Per Available Room).
-Now not every hotel supply item can be gauged using PAR, but the logic remains the same.
+I'm writing an exciting article regarding hotel supply inventory and the popular acronym of PAR (Per Available Room) for those who don't know what I am talking about.
+Not every hotel supply item can be gauged using PAR, but the logic remains the same.

-We've all worked in the hotel that does not have enough sheets to turn over their rooms, runs out of some breakfast item or worse yet, toilet paper.
-Who else has received a call from a fellow hotel operator asking if they can borrow a box of something on a regular basis?
+We've all worked in a hotel that does not have enough sheets to turn over their rooms, runs out of some breakfast item or worse yet, toilet paper.
+Who else has received a call from a fellow hotel operator asking if they can borrow a box of something regularly?
 When are they going to learn?

-Now hotels in extreme cash flow situations or in the midst of a asset transaction are exempt from the following, however, for most others please keep reading.
+Now, hotels in extreme cash flow situations or amid an asset transaction are exempt from the following, however, for most others, please keep reading.

-As operators we can sometimes confuse having extra inventory as an 'additional' expense rather than just an 'expense'.
-We think if we minimize our order sizes of non perishable inventory we are some how saving our hotel money.
-However, in many cases (no pun intended) we need to view extra inventory not as an additional expense, rather a fixed expense requiring an upfront payment.
+As operators, we can sometimes confuse having extra inventory as an 'additional' expense rather than just an 'expense'.
+We think if we minimize our order sizes of non perishable inventory we are somehow saving our hotel money.
+However, in many cases (no pun intended) we need to view extra inventory not as an additional expense, but rather as a fixed expense requiring an upfront payment.
 Let's look at linen inventory as an example.

 Says the typical hotel operator with not enough linen.
 Who also has housekeepers running everywhere trying to find sheets.
 Stealing sheets from their fellow housekeeper's cart when they aren't looking.
 Putting stained sheets on beds because they know there aren't any other clean ones.
 Managers literally in the laundry room washing linen as fast as they can because they have to turn around their hotel in a busy time.
 We just can't keep housekeepers, no one wants to work anymore this operator says....